 (Winter and Spring Quarter)

-The club currently outreaches to Palms Middle School, Daniel Webster Middle School,
+The club currently outreaches to Palms Middle School and Mark Twain Middle School.

 TBE Annual Science Fair

 Our mentees showcase their projects at our science fair in UCLA's Ackerman Grand Ballroom.
 UCLA faculty join us in celebrating our students' hard work as judges, which allows our undergraduate mentors an opportunity to also network with professors and graduate students in their field.
 The science fair also includes collaborations with other on-campus organizations, who run side activities for our guests and students.
 Awards and certificates are awarded to participants at the end of the day, along with a campus award for Best Eight Clap Rendition!